SoorajModi/ContributeAnythingGryphHacks23/submissions/basic_react_app/my-app/README.md

+# Name: Basic React Application

+# Contributors: Krishna Cheemalapati, Chhavi Shah, Devon Forrest, Jodat Haroon

+# Why This Was Contributed

+It's essential for students to learn how to create react applications.
+React is an extremely popular web framework, and at every hackathon it's always one of the crowd favorites / one of the most popular javascript frameworks used to create hackathon projects (and websites in particular).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts and How to Run the Application

-In the project directory, you can run:
+In this project directory, you can run:

 ### `npm start`